matrdr/vim-clang-format-diff/README.md

 for that feature 😆).

 # Install
+**ATTENTION**: If you use are still using vim 8.2 (e.g. the one delivered with Ubuntu 2204), use the plugin version on the tag `legacy`.

 Download or `git clone` this repository into the `~/.vim/pack/*/start/` or the `~/.vim/pack/*/opt/` directory (on Windows it is usually `%USERPROFILE%\vimfiles` instead of `~/.vim`).